-Why is one-third of all edible produce being wasted on farms in the U.S.?
+Why is one-fourth of all edible produce being wasted on farms in the U.S.?

-One-third of all edible produce is wasted on farms in the U.S. because of a disaggregated supply chain that has historically been offline.
-For a perishable product like produce, this means that surplus and imperfect goods cannot find ways to market in a timely enough manner.
-Full Harvest is working to solve this problem with the first B2B marketplace for surplus and imperfect produce, connecting farmers to food manufacturers.
+One-fourth of all edible produce is wasted on farms in the U.S. because of a disaggregated supply chain that has historically been offline.
+For a perishable product like produce, this means that surplus and imperfect produce cannot find ways to market in a timely enough manner.
+Full Harvest is working to solve this problem with the first online business-to-business (B2B) marketplace for surplus and imperfect produce, connecting farmers to food manufacturers.

 What types of produce does Full Harvest sell?

 Full Harvest specializes in selling surplus and imperfect produce, some of which is Full Harvest’s own Innovative Grade and/or Verified Rescued™ produce.
-All Full Harvest produce helps reduce food waste to some degree, while increasing farmers’ revenues.
+All Full Harvest purchases help reduce food waste to some degree, while increasing farmers’ revenues.
 Below is a detailed overview of the types of produce that we sell on our marketplace.

 USDA #1 Surplus